bellons91/personal-tech-notes/how-to/How to open Visual Studio in a Sandbox on Windows.md

 tags: visual-studio
 ---

-# How to open Visual Studio in a Sandbox on Windows

 To run Visual Studio without all the configurations, themes, and references to user settings, you need to run an instance in a **sandbox**.

 On Windows, open a Powershell or the VS2022 Developer Console: